Ladvien/ladvien.github.io/_drafts/2020-05-15-headless-programming-arduni-via-rpi.md

 custom_css:
 custom_js:
 ---
 I've been working on an automated system for sorting LEGOs.
-It seems like a simple enough task, however, the nuances of implementing a sorting machine reveal many complexities.
-I've working solutions for a few of these challenges, such as identifying the LEGO and creating training data for supporting the classifier.
-But one of the problems which has been trickier to solve seemed simple at first:  How do we get the LEGO from a container to the classifier?
+It seems like a simple enough task, however, the nuances of implementation are ugly.
+I have working solutions for a few of these challenges, such as identifying the LEGO and creating training data for supporting the classifier.
+But one of the problems which has been trickier than first thought:  How do we get the LEGO from a container to the classifier?

-The answer is easy is simple, right?
+The answer obvious, right?
 A conveyor belt.
 They are ubiquitous in manufacturing, so I thought, "Simple.
-I toss a conveyor belt together real quick and that'll solve that."
+I'll toss a conveyor belt together real quick and that'll solve that."
 Hah.

-But after a month and a half of failed attempts, I've created a working first iteration.
+After a month and a half of failed attempts, I've created a working prototype.

 ![](../raw_images/lego_classifier/conveyor_belt/2020-05-03%2017.45.38.jpg)